History of COVID-19 vaccine development: First authorizations of RNA vaccines

 The Pfizer-BioNTech partnership submitted an EUA request to the FDA for the mRNA vaccine BNT162b2 (active ingredient tozinameran) on 20 November 2020.
 On 2 December 2020, the United Kingdom's Medicines and Healthcare products Regulatory Agency (MHRA) gave temporary regulatory approval for the Pfizer–BioNTech vaccine, becoming the first country to approve this vaccine and the first country in the Western world to approve the use of any COVID‑19 vaccine.
 On 8 December 2020, 90-year-old Margaret Keenan received the vaccine at University Hospital Coventry, becoming the first person known to be vaccinated outside of a trial, as the UK's vaccination programme began.
 However, other vaccines had been given earlier in Russia.
 On 11 December 2020, the US Food and Drug Administration (FDA) granted an Emergency Use Authorization (EUA) for the Pfizer-BioNTech vaccine.
 On 19 December 2020, the Swiss Agency for Therapeutic Products (Swissmedic) approved the Pfizer-BioNTech vaccine for regular use, two months after receiving the application.
 This was the first authorization by a stringent regulatory authority under a standard procedure for any COVID‑19 vaccine.
 On 23 December, a 90-year-old Lucerne resident became the first person to receive the vaccine in continental Europe.

 As of December 2020, many countries and the European Union have authorized or approved the Pfizer-BioNTech COVID‑19 vaccine.
 Bahrain and the United Arab Emirates granted emergency marketing authorization for the Sinopharm BIBP vaccine.
 In the United Kingdom, 138,000 people had received the Pfizer-BioNTech COVID‑19 vaccine Comirnaty by 16 December, during the first week of the UK vaccination programme.
 On 18 December 2020, the US FDA granted an EUA for mRNA-1273, the Moderna vaccine.
 Vaccine manufacturers are awaiting full approvals to name their vaccines.

 Moderna submitted a request for an EUA for mRNA-1273 to the FDA on 30 November 2020.
 On 18 December 2020, the FDA granted an EUA for the Moderna vaccine.

 United Kingdom

 The UK Medicines and Healthcare products Regulatory Agency (MHRA) gave the first approval to the Oxford/AstraZeneca vaccine on 30 December 2020, as its second vaccine to enter the national rollout under a conditional and temporary authorization to supply.

+In November 2021, the full nucleotide sequences of the AstraZeneca and Pfizer/BioNTech vaccines were released by the UK Medicines and Healthcare products Regulatory Agency in response to a freedom of information request.